August in Phoenix…

 Sharing joint custody with his ex-wife meant his attempts at keeping their daughter on the right path were largely ignored whenever Sierra stayed at Mommy Dearest’s house.
 So Gavin considered it a sign, an omen, hell, a blessing, when Ellen suddenly announced she was moving to Paris with her boyfriend du jour.

-After years of custody battles, she signed over full custody of her only child for one year.
+After years of custody battles, she signed over full custody of her only child for one school year.
 Evidently Ellen didn’t want parental responsibilities spoiling a good time in gay Paree.

 His self-centered ex hadn’t considered how her actions would affect Sierra.
 Once again he’d been left holding the bag, standing helplessly outside her bedroom door, listening to his daughter cry.